William Bourke Cockran: The Churchills

-Cockran was a friend of Britain's Churchill family and reputed one-time lover of Jennie Churchill.
+Cockran was a friend of Britain's Churchill family, specifically of Lady Randolph Churchill.

 In 1895, he introduced Jennie's 20-year-old son, Winston Churchill, to American high society during Churchill's first trip to New York.
 Years later, Churchill credited Cockran as his first political mentor and the chief role model for his own success as an orator.

-Churchill wrote in the 1930s that Cockran was, "A pacifist, individualist, democrat, capitalist, and a 'Gold-bug'....He was equally opposed to socialists, inflationist, and Protectionists, and he resisted them on all occasions."
+Churchill wrote in the 1930s that Cockran was, "A pacifist, individualist, democrat, capitalist, and a 'Gold-bug'....He was equally opposed to socialists, inflationists, and Protectionists, and he resisted them on all occasions."
 Churchill never became a pacifist but he did adopt all the rest of Cockran's stances during his own political career, and carefully read and reread his speeches for oratorical advice.
 Churchill quoted Cockran in his 1946 "Iron Curtain speech" recalling: "words which I learned 50 years ago from a great Irish-American orator, a friend of mine, Mr Bourke Cockran: 'There is enough for all.
 The earth is a generous mother.
 She will provide, in plentiful abundance, food for all her children, if they will but cultivate her soil in justice and in peace.'"

 Death and burial

-He served his final years, 1921–1923, as a congressman, dying in Washington, D.C.
+He died in Washington, DC on March 1, 1923, two days before the start of his next term as US Representative.
 He is buried in Gate of Heaven Cemetery, Hawthorne, New York.